Junsong-Wang/pet-breed/README.md

 ## Requirements

-The demo server requires Python with some dependencies.
+Install the [caffe](http://caffe.berkeleyvision.org/) framework following the instructions [here](http://caffe.berkeleyvision.org/installation.html), and also the Python caffe by runing the `Make pycaffe` and `pip install -r requirements.txt` in caffe/python.
+Make sure that you have compiled the Python Caffe interface and that it is on your `PYTHONPATH`

-To make sure you have the dependencies, please run `pip install -r requirements.txt`, and also make sure that you have compiled the Python Caffe interface and that it is on your `PYTHONPATH`
+The demo server requires Python with some additional dependencies.
+To make sure you have the dependencies, please run `pip install -r requirements.txt`

 ## Prepare your caffe model.